mannmi/KoreanWonDetection/README.md

 # ProjectOSS
-Project is planed to be used for the Fianl Project of Opensource SW (Soul tech)
+Project is planed to be used for the Fianl Project of Opensource SW (Seoul tech)

 # Currency Identifier